dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 However, if your system is being **really** slow and you have no transparency in Dock and menubar, this typically indicates that root patches are not installed and as such there is no acceleration.
 Make sure to install root patches to get proper drivers and functionality.
 Refer to [Applying post install volume patches](https://dortania.github.io/OpenCore-Legacy-Patcher/POST-INSTALL.html#applying-post-install-volume-patches) and the [Troubleshooting](https://dortania.github.io/OpenCore-Legacy-Patcher/TROUBLESHOOTING.html) section for more information.

-Patches can also break if automatic updates are enabled and an update modifies the system volume, refer to [Can I use automatic updates?](#can-i-use-automatic-updates) for more information.
+Patches can also break if automatic updates are enabled and an update modifies the system volume, refer to [System version mismatch error when root patching](https://dortania.github.io/OpenCore-Legacy-Patcher/TROUBLESHOOTING.html#system-version-mismatch-error-when-root-patching) for more information.

 ## Crashing in random places